TypisktKypiskt/Piano-Hall-VR/README.md

 Copyright (c) 2011 Vernon Adams
 Licensed under SIL Open Font License 1.1

-You can find all licenses in the ThirdParty-licenses directory.
+You can find licenses in the ThirdParty-licenses directory.